1951 Idaho Vandals football team

-The 1951 Idaho Vandals football team represented the University of Idaho in the 1951 college football season.
-The Vandals were led by first-year head coach Raymond "Babe" Curfman and were members of the Pacific Coast Conference.
+The 1951 Idaho Vandals football team represented the University of Idaho as a member of the Pacific Coast Conference (PCC) during the 1951 college football season.
+Led by first-year head coach Raymond A. Curfman, the Vandals were 2–7 (0–3 in PCC, last).
 Home games were played on campus at Neale Stadium in Moscow, with one game in Boise at old Bronco Stadium at Boise Junior College and another at Memorial Stadium in Spokane, Washington.